 Step 1: Build your account list

-In Sales Navigator, start with the Account section.
+Sales Navigator’s account filters let you narrow over 60 million company profiles down to the exact type of tourism business you want to reach.
+Start with the Account section.
 This is the company-level filter, equivalent to the Companies section in Apollo.

 Under Industry, select Leisure and Travel Arrangements.
 These two categories cover most of the travel trade on LinkedIn.
 Different companies label themselves differently, so starting broad and narrowing down gives you better coverage than being too specific from the start.